 Best places to visit in Tibet:

 Nearly all places in Tibet are the best to visit if your holiday duration allows, as there is so much to see and explore.
-As all parts of Tibet is exciting and interesting from culture, history to religious sites including awesome scenery of the landscapes.
+As all parts of Tibet is exciting and interesting from culture, and history to religious sites including the awesome scenery of the landscapes.
 That includes high mountains, valleys, and huge emerald-colored lakes considered as holy and blessed by Mother Nature.

-Lhasa City Tour:
+1. Lhasa City Tour:

 and its colorful busy bazaar.

-Tour of Shera Monastery, where visitors can observe monks in religious practice with work of arts and craftsmanship.
+Tour of Shera Monastery, where visitors can observe monks in religious practice with works of arts and craftsmanship.
 Visit the oldest temple monastery of Jokhang, one of the earliest and oldest religious buildings, which was built around the 6th Century.
 By the great king Songsten Gampo who had two queens of China and Nepal to maintain peace and stability with both countries.

 Extend the day tour visiting Norbulingkha garden palace, built as a summer residence from the 13th and 14th Dalai Lama (who is in exile since Tibet became part of mainland China since the end of the 1950s).
-A palace of Tibetan style beautiful architecture, the interior furnished with semi-modern amenities with a wide-open flowering garden and tall trees.
+A palace of Tibetan-style beautiful architecture, the interior is furnished with semi-modern amenities with a wide-open flowering garden and tall trees.
 Includes willow, Populus, pines, and juniper the only surviving species in Tibet with an average height of above 3, 000 m.
 The most important and highlight of the Tibet tour is a visit to the famous and magnificent Potala Palace.
 Jostling through crowds of ethnic Tibetan pilgrims, it is not hard to be captivated by the marvelous culture, religion, and traditions.

 Potala Palace stands high on a red hill that dominates the Lhasa city, built-in 640 A.D.
 During the time of the 5th Dalai Lama, the head of state a 13 storied palaces with 1,000 rooms.
 Beyond Lhasa a day tour or more visiting the eastern suburb of the city to beautiful Ganden Monastery huge complex.
 Located on the hill of Wangku-Ri at the height of above 3, 800 m, offers grand views of scenic farm country.
 Ganden a foremost monastery of the Gelugpa sect of Tibetan Buddhism (Yellow Hat), all the Great Six monasteries (Ganden, Sera, Drepung, Tashilumpo, Labrang, Kumbum) are of Yellow Sects.